 Canon EF S 35mm f/2.8 Macro IS STM lens is a unique lens since, among other Canon EF-S range, this is the first one.
 This lens features an upgraded technology that can illuminate close-up subjects.
 It is called Macro-Lite Technology.

-It is undeniable based on the review titles itself.
+It is undeniable based on the review titles themselves.
 This lens has a focal length of 35 mm.

-Considering that this lens is one that has STM, or stepper motor, that enables it to have a quick, quiet, and smooth auto-focus.
-It is a handy feature if you venture for a video coverage project that makes you output appealing.
+Considering that this lens has STM or stepper motor, it enables it to have a quick, quiet, and smooth auto-focus.
+It is a handy feature if you venture for a video coverage project that makes your output appealing.

 EF-S 35mm macro lens is not a weather-sealed lens.
 Thus you must take a considerable amount of care when taking it out in a rainy weather condition, wet locations, or dusty areas, as it may easily damage the lens.

 This lens has a 30mm working distance between the end of the lens to the subject at its minimum focusing distance.
 When we talk about working in short lengths, lighting is the number one factor that makes every shoot challenge.

-But this issue has been foreseen by Canon and addresses it directly by incorporating a pair of continuous circular LED lights, known as Macro Lite.
+But, Canon has foreseen this issue and addresses it directly by incorporating a pair of continuous circular LED lights, known as Macro Lite.

-Macro Lite settings can be achieved either by shining the left-hand side or right-hand side of the image, giving you full control of the image which you want illuminated.
-Super close objects may tend to blur the surrounding environment, but this lens will manage to make explicit imagery still while capturing the subject.
+Macro Lite settings can be achieved either by shining the left-hand side or right-hand side of the image, giving you full control of the image you want illuminated.
+Super close objects may tend to blur the surrounding environment, but this lens will still make explicit imagery while capturing the subject.

-It is not limited to wildlife photography, but if you are up to taking photographs of products such as jewelry or food, you might want to consider this.
+It is not limited to wildlife photography, but you might want to consider this if you are up to taking photographs of products such as jewelry or food.
 Macro Lites, whenever you shoot at portrait distances, this will have no difference in the image.

 This feature will take no effect beyond 3 feet distance.
 Plus, this has a super spectra coating, which is very useful to eliminate ghosting and flare.
 The utmost goal is to have a realistic expectation of the incoming amount of light.